opensafely-core/opencodelists/docs/adr/0005-migrations-during-dokku-in-release-phase.md

 ## Consequences

 - Migrations are now run in the correct place (Dokku's release phase), before the web process starts.
-- Deploys are safer and more predictable, with no risk of web processes starting before migrations are complete.
+- Deploys are safer and more predictable, with no risk of the health checks failing because they start at the same time as the container starts.
 - No scripts or documentation referenced or used the old `prod.sh` entrypoint, so no further changes were needed following its deletion.
 - The dev docker image overwrites the ENTRYPOINT and so is unaffected by its removal
 - The `CMD` in the Dockerfile remains, allowing for overriding of the command when running the container.